ERnsTL/flowd/README.md

 * Regexp data extraction component
 * Text replacement

-TODO:

-* brackets using OOB marker
-* filtering on object structures in sexp fashion
-* "XPath"-like filtering on sexp object structures
-* building of header (K/V) and body structure in sexp fashion - then it is on par with Go and JavaFBP implementation

-TODO (copy from Go version):
+TODO components:

 * TCP client and server
 * Unix domain client (abstract and path-based)
 * TLS client and server
 * SSH client (without using OpenSSH client)
+* Compression and decompression in XZ/LZMA2 and Brotli formats
+* Zeroconf service publishing and browsing based on mDNS (multicast DNS) resp.
+Bonjour
+* WebSocket server and client with retry on connection establishment

+TODO connection, disconnection and reconnection (0.4 milestone):

+* Load balancing components with high availability, fail-over, reconnection of output ports and programmatic switching of output ports
 * Bridges between different network parts, and thus...
 * Distribution of the network across multiple machines

+TODO objects (0.5 milestone):

+* brackets using OOB marker
+* filtering on object structures in sexp fashion
+* "XPath"-like filtering on sexp object structures
+* building of header (K/V) and body structure in sexp fashion - then it is on par with Go and JavaFBP implementation
 * Modification of frame headers (via sexp objects using brackets)
 * Routing based on frame contents or header values (sexp objects using brackets)
-* Counter for packet sizes and packets matching by header field (on sexp objects)
+* Counter packets matching by header field (on sexp objects)

+TODO interaction components (0.7 milestone):

 * Example login prompt and command-line interaction component
 * Example terminal UI component sending messages into the network
-* Compression and decompression in XZ/LZMA2 and Brotli formats
-* Load balancing components with high availability, fail-over, reconnection of output ports and programmatic switching of output ports
-* Zeroconf service publishing and browsing based on mDNS (multicast DNS) resp.
-Bonjour
-* WebSocket server and client with retry on connection establishment

 ## Next Steps